bulletmark/pacpush/README.md

 download or build any updated packages at all.

 You need to have root ssh access between your machines for `pacsync` to work.
-For security and also convenience, it is best to configure `/etc/ssh/sshd_config` with `PermitRootLogin prohibit-password` and use an ssh key for root.
+See the SSH KEY CONFIGURATION section below on how best to set this up.

-Obviously this only works for machines of the same architecture, i.e. compatible package files so `pacsync` checks for this before syncing any files.
+Obviously this only works for machines of the same architecture, i.e. compatible package files, so `pacsync` checks for this before syncing any files.

 ### COMPARISION TO PACSERVE